motiwari/BanditPAM/README.md

 ## Installation
 ### Requirements
 Building this repository requires three external requirements:
 * Cmake >= 3.17
 * Armadillo >= 9.7
 * openMP >= 2.5
+* CARMA

 Armadillo is a C++ library for linear algebra and matrix operations, and OpenMP is a language/package used for multithreading.

 * Armadillo: http://arma.sourceforge.net/download.html